RigacciOrg/android-my-scripts/termux-gps-tracking/README.md

 For each mode, be sure to select the proper **time_to_live** configuration option.

+The **receive-termux-data** is a proof of concpet script for a daemon receiving the UDP datagrams.
+It listens on UDP port 33897 and stores location data either into a GPX file or into a PostgreSQL database.
+Create a **receive-termux-data.ini** file in the same directory (see the sample) and add username and password used by the termux-gps-track script to verfy received data.

 ## Running a script using the Android Job Scheduler

 When you start a script with the termux-job-scheduler, it will